NovaSquirrel/PrincessEdit2/README.md

 PrincessEdit2
 =============

-A level editor for 'Nova the Squirrel 2' though it's generic enough that you could probably use it for other games if you want.
+A level editor for _Nova the Squirrel 2_ though it's generic enough that you could probably use it for other games if you want.
 It's designed for games whose levels are a series of rectangles of different sizes and materials.

 Dependencies
 --------------